kilpkonn/msc-thesis/main.typ

 It only tries functions that are not part of any `impl` block (associated with type or trait) and therefore considered "free".

 A function can be successfully applied if we have terms in the lookup table for all the arguments that the function takes.
-If we are missing terms for some arguments we cannot use the function and we try again the next iteration when we hopefully have more terms in the lookup table.
+If we are missing terms for some arguments we cannot use the function, and we try again the next iteration when we hopefully have more terms in the lookup table.

 We have decided to filter out all the functions that have non-default generic parameters.
 This is because `rust-analyzer` does not have proper checking for the function to be well-formed with a set of generic parameters.